teddywing/QWAZERTY/README.md

 Copy either `QWAZERTY-normal enter key.bundle` or `QWAZERTY.bundle` to `~/Library/Keyboard Layouts`.

+Open the Keyboard panel in System Preferences.
+Click the "+" button.
+In the "English" section, find and add the "QWAZERTY" layout.
+QWAZERTY then becomes available as an input source.

 ## Karabiner
 Two additional changes to the standard keyboard layout are provided via